 342. Forest Ecosystems.
 (N) (BWR)

-A course in basic and applied forest ecology, with particular emphasis on forest communities, ecosystems and landscapes.
-Topics include forest environments, tree physiology and growth, ecosystem productivity, biogeochemistry, disturbance regimes, regeneration processes and the history of eastern North American forests.
-The laboratory includes local field trips and two half-semester research projects.
-Prerequisite: BIO 220.
+An exploration of basic and applied forest ecology, with particular emphasis on the organization and dynamics of forest communities, ecosystems, and landscapes.
+Topics will include forest environments (climate, soils), tree physiology and growth, ecosystem productivity, biogeochemistry, disturbance regimes, biodiversity, and the roles of forests in global ecology.
+The laboratory will involve one or more field trips and projects lasting one to several weeks.
+Two lecture/discussions and one lab weekly.
+Prerequisites: BIO110, BIO220.
 Same as ENE 342.

 343. Functional Human Neuroanatomy.
 (BWR)